ikt32/GTAVManualTransmission/doc/README.md

 __Wheel-specific:__ While Manual Transmission is active, the pedals behave like real pedals.
-When the manual transmission part of the mod is turned off, the throttle and the brake work like the left or right triggers on a controller.
+When the manual transmission part of the mod is turned off, the throttle and brake pedals work like the left and right trigger on a controller.

 ### Input switching